mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 ### RTM

 As you might imagine RTM cannot be missed: tickets sold, venue booked and paid, third-parties are ready and paid.
 Missing the RTM deadline is a huge failure, a catastrophic one in case of a show.
 Deadlines in the software industry might be a bit more flexible, might.
-However in any case having a clear end goal both in terms of time and in terms of requirements, thanks to a roadmap (the plot and the design) clearly helps in being committed and focused.
+However in any case having a clear end goal both in terms of time and in terms of requirements, thanks to a road-map (the plot and the design) clearly helps in being committed and focused.

 ### Major, Minor, bug fixing (AKA SemVer)